coderamen666/srd-v3.5-md/spells/spells-a-b.md

 the desired growth, the creature attains the maximum possible size and may make a Strength check (using its increased Strength) to burst any enclosures in the process.
-If it fails, it is constrained without harm by the materials enclosing it--- the spell cannot be used to crush a creature by increasing its size.
+If it fails, it is constrained without harm by the materials enclosing it— the spell cannot be used to crush a creature by increasing its size.

 All equipment worn or carried by an animal is similarly enlarged by the spell, though this change has no effect on the magical properties of any such equipment.

-Any enlarged item that leaves the enlarged creature's possession instantly returns to its normal size.
+Any enlarged item that leaves the enlarged creature’s possession instantly returns to its normal size.

 The spell gives no means of command or influence over the enlarged